UKVI Approved Banks in India for UK Visa 2026 – Updated List

 Comparison of Top Banks for Visa Applicants

-Axis BankUKVI-compliant letters4,800+ branchesNo minimum balance for visa accounts
+Axis BankQuick online statement requests4,800+ branchesNo balance penalties for student accounts

 Questions to Ask Before Choosing a Bank:

-How to Choose the Best UKVI Approved Bank for Your Visa
+How to Choose the Best Financial Institution for Your UK Visa (2026)

 1. Bank Fees